 Click here to see our latest Results and Destinations.

-Students also have the opportunity to engage in a wide range of activities beyond their academic studies and some sixth form students have set up societies for the benefit of others.
-The Enrichment Programme enables students to develop interests and opinions in a wide range of subjects from socio-political to the arts and pure sciences.
-Those applying to the most selective universities are given extra support through Learning +, there is the opportunity to participate in the Extended Project Qualification and there is the regular programme of visiting speakers known as the Williams Project.
-Through the Duke of Edinburgh and Chigwell Award schemes, students are encouraged to carry out voluntary service in the community, work experience, learn a new skill and complete an expedition.
+Students have the opportunity to engage in other activities beyond their academic studies.
+The enrichment programme enables them to develop interests and opinions in a wide range of subjects from socio-political to the arts and pure sciences.
+Through the Duke of Edinburgh and Chigwell Award schemes, students are encouraged to participate in activities such as voluntary service in the community, work experience, learning a new skill and expeditions.

-The Sixth Form is an important part of the school, and students play an important part in its day-to-day life.
-They work with the staff to create a welcoming, caring and friendly environment, with many assuming considerable responsibility for the running of different areas of the school life, in Chapel, Music, Drama, Sport and the social life of the Sixth Form.
+The Sixth Form is an important part of the School, and students play an important part in its day-to-day life.
+They work with staff to create a welcoming, caring and friendly environment, with many assuming considerable responsibility for the running of different areas of school life in chapel, music, drama, sport, the four houses and the social life of the Sixth Form.

 The Risham Sarao Sixth Form Centre, named in memory of a former Chigwell School student, was officially opened on the 12th September 2016.
 A hub for learning, it has six classrooms, study and social spaces and a centre for careers and university advice, as well as a coffee shop and large seating areas.
 Students are extremely proud of the new facility available to them, and the Centre is used exclusively by the sixth form, who have welcomed their new home within the School.
 Although some subjects are still taught in their dedicated departments elsewhere in the School, the Risham Sarao Centre is where all sixth form students can come together at break, lunch and free periods to study, reflect with other students, and to take a well-earned break.